Acheev-D/Weather-Application/README.md

 User enters the name of a city
 App sends a request to the weather API
 API returns the latest weather details
-App displays all information neatly on the screen Screenshot
+App displays all information neatly on the screen.

+Screenshot
 -----------------------------------------
 ![](city1.png)